 For those who are looking for property in the area and perhaps coming from a long distance, or seeking accommodation in the Emmbrook area for any reason, the 3-star rated Emmbrook Inn is centrally located.

-Emmbrook is fortunate in having three schools within its boundaries, all of which have been rated as ‘GOOD’ schools in their most recent OFSTED assessments.
+Emmbrook is fortunate in having three schools within its boundaries.
 Together, these three schools can offer excellent education facilities for children from Early Years Foundation Stage to the completion of their sixth form studies.
 Links to each of the school websites appear below.

 The Wokingham Music Club, which hosts live music events, is based at the same premises as the Emmbrook Sports and Social Club at the junction of Lowther Road and Emmbrook Road.
 There is a licensed bar on the premises.
 Please refer to the club website for details of forthcoming gigs.